portworx/px-docs/run-with-kube.md

 ### Create a POD

-In this test, we will start `mysql` with  this PVC.
-Create a file called `mysql.yaml`:
+In this test, we will start `mariadb` with  this PVC.
+Create a file called `mariadb.yaml`:

 ```yaml
 apiVersion: v1